 Professional supervision and consultation

-As a BACP Senior Accredited Supervisor, I provide one-to-one supervision and pair/group supervision and consultation for counsellors, therapists and other ‘people practitioners’ seeking a committed, collaborative and creative approach to supporting and developing their work with clients, patients and service-users.
+As a BACP Senior Accredited Supervisor, I provide one-to-one supervision and pair/group supervision and consultation for counsellors, therapists, psychologists and other ‘people practitioners’ seeking a committed, collaborative and creative approach to supporting and developing their work with clients, patients and service-users.

 A large part of my current practice is supervising a diverse range of practitioners working in schools, colleges, and public health.
-I also supervise trainee counsellors and established independent therapists, and am a member of the Independent Supervisors Network.
+I supervise trainee counsellors and several established independent therapists, and am a member of the Independent Supervisors Network.
 I also provide professional supervision for supervisors.

-I hold a Diploma in Integrative Supervision and draw on over 20 years of varied therapeutic counselling experience including EAP, voluntary sector, local authority, NHS primary care, and private practice.
-Currently I write the supervision column for BACP’s Private Practice journal — here’s my most recent article, Questioning the Edge, about the difference between supervision and therapy.
+I hold a Diploma in Integrative Supervision (IIP 2009) and draw on over 20 years of varied therapeutic counselling experience including EAP, voluntary sector, local authority, NHS primary care, and independent practice.
+Since 2016 I've written the supervision column in BACP’s Private Practice journal.
+Here are my four most recent articles:

 Contact me at any time to discuss your professional requirements — if I’m not able to help you directly I might know someone who can.